 - Within the Protocol form, the researcher will find internal links to consent form templates, instructions for the recruitment of participants and advertising, research data collection tools, data management requirements, international travel registry, and other aspects of the submission.

-- Next, the researcher seeks the Scientific/Scholarly Review and Department approval.
+- Next, the researcher seeks the Scientific/Scholarly Review (download the Scholarly/Scientific Review form) and Department approval (download the Department approval form).
 The researcher sends the Protocol and other documents to Catherine Lehman in the SOA via email.
 She will register the request and pass the documents on to the SOA Human Subjects Committee for review by one of its members.
 This Committee may contact the researcher via email to ask for clarification or revision, in which case, the researcher should respond directly to the Committee member.
 The Research Committee will then send the reviewed documents to the SOA Director.
 Once all revisions have been completed and the submission request has been approved at the SOA level, the SOA Director will send an email to the researcher and the Human Subjects Committee issuing approval of the project.
 This approval from the Director is then attached to the new study application in the IRB submission along with all documents, including revised versions.

 - Once the Protocol and its accompanying documents are prepared and the Scientific/Scholarly Review and Departmental approval granted, the researcher clicks the ACCESS EIRB tab on the right hand side of any HSPP page.
 This is the official UA submission pathway, and it requires the basic information about the proposed study.
 This application should be completed and the Protocol and other documents, including the Scientific/Scholarly Review and Departmental approval, should be attached before hitting the SUBMIT button.